apache/flink/docs/ops/state/checkpoints.md

 ### Difference to Savepoints

-Externalized checkpoints have a few differences from [savepoints](savepoints.html).
+Checkpoints have a few differences from [savepoints](savepoints.html).
 They
 - use a state backend specific (low-level) data format, may be incremental.
 - do not support Flink specific features like rescaling.

-### Resuming from an externalized checkpoint
+### Resuming from a retained checkpoint

-A job may be resumed from an externalized checkpoint just as from a savepoint by using the checkpoint's meta data file instead (see the [savepoint restore guide](../cli.html#restore-a-savepoint)).
+A job may be resumed from a checkpoint just as from a savepoint by using the checkpoint's meta data file instead (see the [savepoint restore guide](../cli.html#restore-a-savepoint)).
 Note that if the meta data file is not self-contained, the jobmanager needs to have access to